Types of Lizards

 Basilisk - Source: Tad Arensmeier

-Basilisks have amazing running skills.
-When threatened, these lizards take off on their hind legs, eventually building up enough enough speed to run on water.
-This has caused them to be referred to as the "Jesus Christ Lizard".
+Basilisks are great runners.
+When in danger, these lizards start running upright on their back legs.
+They can even run fast enough to walk, or run really, on water.
+This has caused them to be referred to as the “Jesus Christ Lizard”.

 See more about the Jesus Lizard